 Laboratory of Infectious Diseases

-The National Institute of Allergy and Infectious Diseases (NIAID), a major research component of the National Institutes of Health (NIH) and Department of Health and Human Services (HHS), is recruiting a tenure-track/tenure-eligible investigator in the Laboratory of Infectious Diseases (LID) for the Division of Intramural Research (DIR).
+The National Institute of Allergy and Infectious Diseases (NIAID), a major research component of the National Institutes of Health (NIH) and Department of Health and Human Services (HHS), is recruiting a senior scientist in the Laboratory of Infectious Diseases (LID) for the Division of Intramural Research (DIR).

 HHS, NIH, and NIAID are equal opportunity employers.
 NIH is dedicated to building a diverse community in its training and employment programs.